TTT: July 17, 2014

 TTT started as an alumni-driven concept known as "Thirsty Third Thursday" and has developed into a monthly conglomeration of activities that land on the third Thursday, or not.
 See the myriad locations and dates to gather with Reedies around the world.

-View Reed College April 2014 Alumni Events in a larger map
+View Reed College July Alumni Events in a larger map

-Free House serves affordable American food that was once a meeting place for Berkely's Free Speech Movement.
+Free House serves affordable American food that was once a meeting place for Berkeley's Free Speech Movement.

 2700 Bancroft Way

 - La Jolla—Thursday, July 17, starts at 6:30 p.m.

 Come hang out at the Crabcatcher's Seaside Cafe with fellow Reedies.
 Happy hour lasts until 9 p.m. on Martini Thursdays.

 La Jolla, CA